Token-based Platform Finance

 Charles A. Dice Center Working Paper No. 2019-28

-We develop a dynamic model of platform economy where tokens derive value by facilitating transactions among users and the platform conducts optimal token-supply policy.
-Token supply increases when new tokens are issued to finance platform growth and to reward platform owners.
-Token supply decreases when the platform buys back tokens to boost the franchise value (seigniorage).
-Although token price is endogenously determined in a liquid market, the platform's financial constraint generates an endogenous token issuance cost that causes under-investment and conflicts of interest between insiders (owners) and outsiders (users).
-Blockchain technology improves efficiency by enabling commitment to predetermined rules of token supply that address the platform owners' time inconsistency and thereby mitigates under-investment.
+We develop a dynamic model of platform economy where tokens serve as a means of payments among platform users and are issued to finance investment in platform productivity.
+Tokens are optimally issued to reward platform owners when the productivity-normalized token supply is low and burnt to boost the franchise value when the productivity-normalized normalized supply is high.
+Although token price is determined in a liquid market, the platform's financial constraint generates an endogenous token issuance cost, causing underinvestment through the conflict of interest between insiders (platform owners) and outsiders (users).
+Blockchain technology mitigates underinvestment by addressing the platform's time-inconsistency problem.

-Keywords: Blockchain, Cryptocurrency, Dynamic Corporate Financing, Durable Goods, Gig Economy, Stablecoin, Token/Coin Offering, Optimal Token Supply
+Keywords: Blockchain, Cryptocurrency, Dynamic Corporate Financing, Durable Goods, Gig Economy, Optimal Token Supply, Time Inconsistency, Token/Coin Offering

 Suggested Citation: Suggested Citation